Why does my render looks bad?

 Lichens are composite organisms, a symbiotic association of fungi (the mycobiont) and algae or cyanobacteria (the photobiont) Lichens are by now described by the mycobiont and are therefore a part of the fungal kingdom, but were in long time thought of as plants, just as fungi were.

 Mosses belong to the kingdom of plants which have many characteristics in common with green algae. mosses are placed in a division of spore-bearing plants (Bryophyta).
 Mosses are photoautotrophic organisms, using light as energy source by photosynthesis

 how do you stop this growing on your rendered house?

-However you can kill what is already their by getting it cleaned and treated on a regular basis or every few years.
+However, you can kill what is already there by getting it cleaned and treated on a regular basis or every few years.
 It will be more cost effective than getting the render painted, Also will maintain the look of your building for a longer period of time without causing damage to your render.

 For your FREE soft wash render cleaning demo with proven results to see how great your home can look

 Call one of our friendly team on: 01452 301 342

 Or email: email@example.com